Refined $L^p$ restriction estimate for eigenfunctions on Riemannian surfaces: Abstract

 \section{Abstract}

 We refine the $L^p$ restriction estimates for Laplace eigenfunctions on a Riemannian surface, originally established by Burq, Gérard, and Tzvetkov \cite{BGT}.
-First, we establish estimates for the restriction of eigenfunctions to arbitrary Borel sets on the surface, following the formulation of {Eswarathasan and Pramanik \cite{EP}}.
-We achieve this by proving a variable coefficient version of a weighted Fourier extension estimate of Du and Zhang \cite{DZ}.
+First, we establish estimates for the restriction of eigenfunctions to arbitrary Borel subsets of the surface, following the formulation of {Eswarathasan and Pramanik \cite{EP}}.
+We achieve this by proving a variable-coefficient analogue of a weighted Fourier extension estimate by Du and Zhang \cite{DZ}.
 Our results naturally unify the $L^p(M)$ estimates of Sogge \cite{sogge1} and the $L^p(\gamma)$ restriction bounds of Burq, Gérard, and Tzvetkov, and are sharp for all $p \geq 2$, up to a $\lambda^\varepsilon$ loss.
-Second, we derive sharp estimates for the restriction of eigenfunctions to tubular neighborhoods of a curve with non-vanishing geodesic curvature.
-These estimates are closely related to a variable coefficient version of the Mizohata--Takeuchi conjecture, providing new insights into eigenfunction concentration phenomena.
+Second, we derive sharp estimates for the restriction of eigenfunctions to tubular neighborhoods of a curve with nonvanishing geodesic curvature.
+These estimates are closely related to a variable-coefficient version of the Mizohata--Takeuchi conjecture, providing new insights into eigenfunction concentration phenomena.